yeasy/docker-compose-files/hyperledger/1.0/README.md

 UTC [main] main -> INFO 003 Exiting.....
 ```

-Now in the system, there will be a new `dev-peer0-test_cc-1.0` container.
+Now in the system, there will be a new `dev-peer0-test_cc-1.0` image and a `dev-peer0-test_cc-1.0` chaincode container.

 ```bash
 $ docker ps